noahsimcoe/Noah-Tech-Blog/README.md

 # Noah-Tech-Blog

-Stuff to add-in/use:
--Express-handlebars (V)
--MySQL2 import and sequelize (M)
--Express.js (C)

-More packages:
--dotenv, bcrypt (hash passwords), express-session, connect-session-sequelize

-AS A developer who writes about tech
-I WANT a CMS-style blog site
-SO THAT I can publish articles, blog posts, and my thoughts and opinions

 GIVEN a CMS-style blog site
 WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
 WHEN I click on the homepage option
 THEN I am taken to the homepage

-WHEN I click on any other links in the navigation
-THEN I am prompted to either sign up or sign in
-WHEN I choose to sign up
-THEN I am prompted to create a username and password WHEN I click on the sign-up button
-THEN my user credentials are saved and I am logged into the site WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password WHEN I am signed in to the site
+WHEN I am signed in to the site
-THEN I see navigation links for the homepage, the dashboard, and the option to log out WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created WHEN I click on an existing blog post
+THEN I see navigation links for the homepage, the dashboard, and the option to log out

+WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created

+WHEN I click on an existing blog post
 THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment

 WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
 WHEN I click on the dashboard option in the navigation